 Our end grain butchers block worktops are the perfect addition to any kitchen, and not only look fantastic in both modern and traditional settings, but also serve an important purpose for any serious chef.

-Our end grain butcher blocks are available in some of the most hard-wearing types of timbers available, but it goes without saying that aesthetic properties are important, too.
+Our end grain butcher blocks are available in oak – one of the most hard-wearing timbers available, but it goes without saying that aesthetic properties are important, too.

 If you’d like to see more pictures of our end grain butcher blocks, then visit our End Grain Butcher Block Worktops Gallery.